nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Model`,

 * stores a `UserPref` object that represents the user’s preferences.
-* stores the address book data.
+* stores the wardrobe data.
 * exposes an unmodifiable `ObservableList<Garment>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Description` list in the `Wardrobe`, which `Garment` references.
 This allows `Wardrobe` to only require one `Description` object per unique `Description`, instead of each `Garment` needing their own `Description` object.<br>

 ![BetterModelClassDiagram](images/BetterModelClassDiagram.png)

 </div>